adamokasha/algorithms-data-structures/sll/sll.md

 ### Creating the Singly Linked List Class

-As mentioned a singly linked list should have a head tail and length property.
+As mentioned a singly linked list should have a head, tail and length property.

 ```javascript
 class SinglyLinkedList {